PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-07 17:30:33
+Last updated: 2024-04-07 17:31:10
-Random Quote: Any man who steps between a father and his vengeance asks for death.  -  Rickard Karstark
+Random Quote: A dog who bites every owner he's had can only be disciplined with a firm hand.
+Or put down. - Gustavo Fring